In Exercises 1–4, find the indicated probability using the geomet... | Channels for Pearson+

 1

-Step 2: Identify the given values in the problem.
-Here, k = 5 (the trial number) and p = 0.09 (the probability of success).
+Step 2: Identify the given values from the problem.
+Here, k = 3 (the third trial), and p = 0.65 (the probability of success).

 Step 4: Simplify the expression.
-First, calculate (1 - 0.09) to find the probability of failure, then raise it to the power of (5 - 1), and finally multiply by 0.09.
+First, calculate (1 - 0.65), which represents the probability of failure.
+Then raise this value to the power of (3 - 1), which is 2.
+Finally, multiply the result by 0.65.

-Step 5: After simplifying the expression, you will have the probability P(5).
-Ensure all calculations are performed accurately to find the final result.
+Step 5: The result of the above calculation will give you the probability P(3).
+Ensure all calculations are performed accurately to find the final value.

 Verified video answer for a similar problem: